 Jamaica declared a state of emergency in 2018, highlighting the very real dangers afflicting the country.
 High murder rates, accounts of gang violence, and theft have been regular occurrences plaguing the island –greatly affecting tourism.
 The government has been working to make the country safer by having military forces assist local police in maintaining order.

-The majority of violent crime in Jamaica occurs between locals (Jamaican-on-Jamaican brutality, usually attributed to gangs), but there is the occasional incident involving vacationists.
-There are four main categories of criminal activity, a select few of which would actually affect any travelers.
+The majority of violent crime in Jamaica occurs between Jamaican citizens (Jamaican-on-Jamaican brutality, usually attributed to gangs).
+However, there is the occasional incident involving vacationists.
+There are a few main categories of criminal activity, some of which would actually affect any travelers.

 Harassment